-- If you think you have been exposed to the Novel Coronavirus and you experience symptoms such as fever, lingering cough or shortness of breath, contact your healthcare provider immediately.
+- If you think you have been exposed to novel coronavirus (COVID-19) and you experience symptoms such as fever, lingering cough or shortness of breath, contact your healthcare provider immediately.
 Tell him or her about any recent travel or contact with animals.
 Your healthcare provider can confirm the presence of the virus through testing.
 When you arrive at your healthcare provider’s location, alert the reception staff so that appropriate precautions can be taken.

-- There is no specific antiviral treatment recommended for Novel Coronavirus or 2019-nCoV infection.
-2019-nCoV is a virus and will not respond to antibiotics.
-Anyone infected with 2019-nCoV should rest, drink fluids, and use medications as recommended for symptom relief.
+- There is no specific antiviral treatment recommended for COVID-19.
+COVID-19 is a virus and will not respond to antibiotics.
+Anyone infected with COVID-19 should rest, drink fluids, and use medications as recommended for symptom relief.
 Take precautions to avoid spreading the virus to others.